sanjaypojo/papyrus/content/nodejs-heroku-hello-world.md

 This is very useful, so leave this tab open, and go to your command line.
 It's time to use git.

 ### Git
-Git (or some form of version control), is very important in any developer's workflow.
-So you might as well start now.
-What is git?
-To really over simplify things, any folder on your computer can be version controlled by "git initializing" that folder.
-Once you do, git will track changes in that folder (which we shall now call a 'repository').

-But that's not all.
-Git also has the ability to "push" this repository up to a "remote" server.
-And it has the ability to "pull" this repository down from a remote server and merge any changes between your local repository and this remote.
-So, basically, git allows you to track changes in your repository, push them up to the cloud, where someone else can then pull down this repository, make some changes and push it back up, and then you can pull down this new and updated repository.
-And it does a great job of merging stuff, making sure you don't lose your work etc. So you can imagine the power of git when you're working in a team.

-But for today, we're just going to use git solo.
-Which means, no need to merge or do anything fancy.
-We're going to create a folder with our code.
-We're then going to use git to push this code to a "remote" server on Heroku.
-And as soon as you push stuff to heroku, it'll make it available at a url - `http://myappname.herokuapp.com`, so your hardwork is now visible on the web!
+Git is our version control system, and it plays well with Heroku.
 First off, check if git is already installed on your computer.
 Fire up terminal (or whatever shell you use) and run this.

     git --version